UNIVERSITY OF NORTH GEORGIA Panhellenic Recruitment Handbook Fall 2026

 Panhellenic Values SCHOLARSHIP It is important for our Panhellenic community to maintain high principles of exceptional academic Our chapters understand this importance, and have academic excellence programs dedicated to supporting their sisters and their grades.
 PHILANTHROPY Our community strives to provide support for those in need.
 Each of our chapters is partnered with one or more unique philanthropic efforts and host events for their philanthropies.
 LEADERSHIP The Panhellenic community provides many leadership opportunities for members.
 Chapter and Panhellenic officers have the opportunity to learn and develop leadership skills and attend national conferences.
 SISTERHOOD Sororities create lasting friendships which are made stronger by the bonds of sisterhood.
 Each chapter in our community has a unique history, ritual, and values that create a bond with extends outside of the University of North Georgia.
 1. 2.
 3. 4.

 New Member Period The first semester of joining a sorority is considered your new member semester.
 During this period, chapters have a new member process that helps new members become acclimated to Greek life.
 This process typically adds weekly new member meetings and events to the general body requirements of attending chapter, philanthropy events, and other events held.
-The new member process is equal to adding 1.5 classes to your schedule.
 All new member education is required to be completed in 6 weeks maximum.
 Education First At UNG, our chapters understand that educations comes before everything else because it is the reason we are all here.
 We encourage you to be as involved as possible in your sorority, as you gain leadership development and opportunities you may not receive elsewhere.
 With that being said, every chapter has relief when needed.
 Many chapters offer a limited amount of study cuts from mandatory events to help out sisters who need to focus on their school.
 Time Commitment

 Leadership Positions If you choose to fulfill a leadership position within your chapter OR on the Panhellenic council you will be responsible for fulfilling those duties.
 Different positions require different amount of time; however, the least time consuming positions are typically on a chapter’s junior executive council (also could be named as chairwoman or committee heads).
-These positions are typically equal to adding 1.5 classes to your schedule.
 Positions on the Executive Council for your chapter or Panhellenic typically require more time than a junior executive position.
-These positions are typically adding 2 classes to your schedule.
-A position such as president typically adds around 3 classes to your schedule.
 General Body Member Once you have completed your new member process, you will become a general member.
 The duties of a general member consists of attending weekly chapter meetings, philanthropy events, and other mandatory events designated by the chapter.
 Some chapters have service hour requirements per semester required for every member.
-Being a general member in your sorority is equal to adding 1 class to your schedule Time Commitment Cont.
+Time Commitment Cont.

-New Member dues are typically higher in order to cover one time fees that sororities require.
-Our sororities offer payment plans to help members that need it when paying dues.
-SORORITY NEW MEMBER DUES ACTIVE MEMBER DUES Alpha Gamma Delta $934 Fall: $427.50 Spring: $372.50 Delta Phi Epsilon $650 $400 Delta Zeta $479.02 $330 ($55 per month) Kappa Delta $857 Fall: $464 Spring: $452 Phi Mu $825 $95 per month Sigma Kappa $805 Fall: $437 Spring: $403 Financial Commitment Listed below are the New Member and semesterly dues for each sorority.
+Member dues are displayed in full for one semester, but they are typically paid through a smaller monthly fee.
+New member dues tend to be higher in order to cover one time fees.
+SORORITY NEW MEMBER DUES ACTIVE MEMBER DUES Alpha Gamma Delta $968.50 $470 Delta Phi Epsilon $520 $400 Delta Zeta $479.02 $330 Kappa Delta $864 $462 Phi Mu $706.75 $90 per month (one time national fee $120) Sigma Kappa $833 $477 Financial Commitment Listed below are the New Member and semesterly dues for each sorority.
 Some sororities dues may include t-shirts, social ticket prices, etc. while others may not.

 Round Two: Sisterhood & Philanthropy WHAT TO EXPECT During Round Two, you will visit AT MOST FOUR sororities.
 Each sorority you visit will inform you of their unique philanthropies and values.
 This day serves to form a deeper connection with the sororities and to also ask important questions you may have about the sorority’s sisterhood.
 When selecting your preferred sororities at the end of the day, consider which philanthropies and values resonated with you the most and which sisterhoods you feel a potential connection with.
 WHAT TO WEAR Philanthropy & Sisterhood round is a step up from Open House.
 Typically, PNMs wear a nice top with a nice skirt, a cute sundress, or a nice top with jeans.
 It’s important that you are comfortable an confident in whatever you choose to wear!